Do you ever get the feeling it’s time for a change?

 I get it.
 Been there, done that.

-I worked my day job for years before the restlessness to create and the discontent from working in a left-brained job propelled me into the scary world of running my own business.
+I worked my day job for years before the restlessness and discontent from working for someone else propelled me into the scary world of embracing my creative spirit more fully.

 It took every ounce of courage I could muster to jump ship, and I fight my demons daily.